-Use this guide to help you choose which course you need.
-You can download a copy of this guide by clicking here.
+This guide can help you choose which course you need.
+You can download a copy by clicking here.

-1. You have a new provisional licence and never ridden before.
+1. You have a new provisional licence and have never ridden before.

-2. You have been riding a bike with automatic gears, for example a scooter and you are now changing to a bike with manual gears.
+2. You have been riding a bike with automatic gears, such as a scooter, and are now changing to a bike with manual gears.

 3. You have renewed your provisional licence in the same category as your previous licence without a break.

-You must take the Direct Access (DA) course, within one month of the start date of your new licence, unless you have changed the type of bike you are using from an automatic (e.g. scooter) to a geared bike and in which case you must do the full CBT course.
-Full details of the DA course can be found here.
+You must take the Direct Access (DA) course one month from the start date of your new licence unless you have changed the type of bike you are using from an automatic (e.g. scooter) to a geared bike, in which case you must do the full CBT course.

 4. You have renewed your provisional licence in a different category to your previous licence (with or without a break) or…

-You may take the shortened, Direct Access (‘DA’) course, unless you have changed the type of bike you are using from an automatic (e.g. scooter) to a geared bike and in which case you must do the full CBT course.
-Full details of the DA course can be found here.
+You may take the shortened Direct Access (‘DA’) course unless you have changed the type of bike you use from an automatic (e.g. scooter) to a geared bike, in which case you must do the full CBT course.

 5. You have a new provisional licence in category ‘A’ but have held a full ‘A1’ category licence for at least one year.

-You do not need to do a CBT course.
+You do not need to do a CBT course; however, you must undertake a Direct Access.

 6. You let your provisional license lapse but have renewed it.

-If you completed CBT or Direct Access less than 5 years and intend to ride the same class, automatic or geared, then you will need to book a DA.
-If you are changing from auto to geared or it is over 5 years since the last assessment you will need to complete CBT.
+If you completed CBT or Direct Access less than five years and intend to ride the same class, automatic or geared, then you must book a Direct Access.
+If you are changing from auto to geared or it has been over 5 years since the last assessment, you must complete CBT.

-GMTS offer 1-2-1 training, ideal if you are about to take your practical driving test or planning on an ‘Off-Island Tour’ for the first time.
-Full details of ‘One to one’ courses can be found here.
+GMTS offer test prep training, ideal if you are about to take your practical driving test; details can be found here.

 Notes:

-These notes are for guidance only and should not be regarded as an interpretation of the law.
+These notes are for guidance only and should not be considered an interpretation of the law.
 You can download a copy of these guidance notes by clicking here.

 Details of the cost of your course can be found here.

-When booking your course, please carefully read all the details about the courses beforehand.
+When booking your course, please carefully read all the course details beforehand.